edwardmartins/sorting-algorithms/README.md

 ## Merge Sort
-Merge Sort is a Divide and Conquer algorithm that continually splits a list in half and then merge the sublists in a sorted way
+Merge Sort is a Divide and Conquer algorithm that continually splits a list in half and then merge the sublists in a sorted way.
 A single most important advantage of merge sort over quick sort is its stability: the elements compared equal retain their original order.

 | Case  | Performance |
 | :---: | :---: |